akhsri/ejs-layout-string/README.md

 # ejs-layout-string

 `ejs-layout-string` is a utility module for rendering EJS templates with layouts, allowing for dynamic extraction of `<script>`, `<style>`, and `<meta>` tags.
 It simplifies content organization and improves code reusability.

-The module also facilitates performance optimization by providing the ability to use the rendered HTML for caching.
+The module facilitates performance optimization by providing the ability to use the rendered HTML for caching and also facilitates **server-side rendering (SSR)** by returning the rendered HTML as a string.

 ---